About The AIARepositioning the AIA

 The AIA engaged Kotter International, the foremost expert in change management, in 2012 to help implement the next phase of Repositioning.

 Kotter is the best in the business.
 More than 70 percent of organizations attempting real change fail at implementation, which is where the rubber meets the road.
 The AIA is determined to see Repositioning through with Kotter’s expertise in generating broad-based support and willingness among a set of diverse constituents.

 The firm’s tailored approach to change management addresses the Institute’s collective knowledge base and status as a bellwether and beacon for the profession.
 Like the architecture profession, the AIA has undergone radical transformation in recent years.
 And, like architecture, the AIA is at a critical juncture—perhaps the most significant in its history.

-Kotter has assembled what we’re calling an “advancement team,” comprised of AIA National staff, Repositioning Ambassadors, AIA Component executives and staff, and general members, who will be the frontlines of change.
-The advancement team is charged with helping accelerate action to realize this transformation of our AIA and profession.
+Kotter has assembled a Change Network, comprised of AIA National staff, Repositioning Ambassadors, AIA Component executives and staff, and general members, who will be the frontlines of change.
+Members of the Change Network are charged with helping accelerate action to realize this transformation of our AIA and profession.
 They will be help us define and implement a range of approaches to create a new level of engagement across the Institute and align a large number of our passionate colleagues to help drive these efforts.
 As their influence expands, so too will the tenets of Repositioning in a grassroots approach that will have a big impact in the coming decade and keep us grounded in what matters to members.